Updated 8:46 a.m. Monday, January 18, 2021

 - Requiring all residential students to complete a health questionnaire before arriving

-- Providing each student with a care kit, including reusable face masks and thermometers.
+- Providing new students with a care kit, including reusable face masks and thermometers.

 - Providing faculty with face masks and clear face shields for use in classrooms.